BroBrett/BrettHockridge/README.md

 ---
 ## About me:

-- 👨‍💻 I'm currently studying Full Stack Web Development
+- 👨‍💻 I'm a certified Full Stack Web Developer from The Coding Boot Camp at UCI
 - 💻 I'm learning React.js
 - 📧 You can reach me at <brettstephenhockridge@yahoo.com>.
 - 👀 Check out my portfolio [Brett Hockridge's Portfolio](https://brobrett.github.io/FullStack-Portfolio/)